What Was HubSpot’s Contact Discovery Change?

 How Does a Governed Signal Layer Work?

-Intelligent Resourcing's GTM Engineering practice builds the governed enrichment layer before any outbound motion starts:
+Intelligent Resourcing’s GTM Engineering practice builds and runs the governed enrichment layer before any outbound motion starts:

-Sets overwrite rules the client controls, replacing a platform toggle with a structure the client owns.
+- Sets overwrite rules the team controls day to day, replacing a platform toggle with a governed structure Intelligent Resourcing builds and runs as ongoing capability.

-Platform-provided buyer intent signals are generated on your data but processed through a platform's infrastructure.
+Platform-provided buyer intent signals are generated on your data but processed through a platform’s infrastructure.
 When a platform changes its terms or its signal methodology, outreach logic shifts with it.
-Owned signals such as technographic triggers, hiring events, funding rounds and leadership changes fire against logic the client builds and controls, so a platform update does not move the goalposts on active campaigns.
-Intelligent Resourcing's CRM Enrichment approach runs this kind of signal detection inside a client's existing CRM, rather than waiting on a platform's own roadmap.
+Governed signals such as technographic triggers, hiring events, funding rounds and leadership changes fire against logic defined with the client’s team and run inside their existing CRM, so a platform update does not move the goalposts on active campaigns.
+Intelligent Resourcing’s CRM enrichment approach runs this kind of signal detection inside a client’s existing CRM, rather than waiting on a platform’s own roadmap.

 The same principle applies at the AI search layer.
 Before any content is produced or outreach initiated, a business needs to confirm its brand entity, category signals and data consistency across every touchpoint.
 Intelligent Resourcing’s Answer Engine Optimisation service applies this at the level of AI answer engines rather than CRM records.
 In both cases, the platform serves the strategy only when the team controls the data behind it.